Private water supplies & EHO compliance

 Ongoing monitoring

-Optional monitoring contract — quarterly or annual sampling, lab analysis, EHO reporting, treatment maintenance.
+Optional monitoring contract — sampling frequency tailored to the regulatory category, lab analysis, EHO reporting, treatment maintenance.

 PWS compliance — questions, answered